joffrey-bion/seven-wonders/doc/decisions_history.md

 [yet for Websocket](https://github.com/OAI/OpenAPI-Specification/issues/523) communications.

-My attention then went to [JsonDoc](http://jsondoc.org/), which looked promising but with the same drawbacks: no support for publich/subscribe mechanisms like websockets.
+My attention then went to [JsonDoc](http://jsondoc.org/), which looked promising but with the same drawbacks: no support for publish/subscribe mechanisms like websockets.
 Contributing to the project seems easier than contributing to Swagger, and I already could tweak a little bit the source code of JsonDoc to support `@MessageMapping` methods.

 That being said, Fabio Mafioletti does not seem to have a lot of time available for collaboration in implementing this support, so I might have to release from my own fork of the project, or create a new project based on JsonDoc.

 ## 2017-01-20 Frontend architecture refactoring
-*Victor — :key: Frontend*
+*Victor — :key: Frontend, Redux*

 I based the frontend architecture on [mxstbr](https://twitter.com/mxstbr)'s [react-boilerplate](https://github.com/mxstbr/react-boilerplate) (thanks Max!).
 The recommended structure for his